TheZambi/laig/README.md

 ### [TP1 - Scene Graph](TP1)

-- Everything is ready to finish the assignement without having to make many changes.
 - Makes use of multiple textures and materials.
-- Uses all primitive object except for the triangle.
+- Uses all primitive object.
-- Creation of some detailed objecs.
+- Creation of some detailed objects.
+- Multiple cameras and lights.
+- Possibility to change cameras.
+- Possibility to turn on/off the lights.

 - Scene
   - A field of grass with a tractor on top.